Ruffy

 Life in Ruffy is deeply rural, with a small and close-knit community that has traditionally centred around the community hall and the local landscape of farms and bushland.
 The locality experienced a significant setback in January 2026 when a bushfire caused widespread damage, destroying the community centre, the historic old school building, the telephone exchange, and other structures.
 The nearest towns of Yea and Mansfield — each roughly 35 to 45 kilometres away — provide access to schools, supermarkets, medical services, and other essentials.
 Ruffy appeals to those seeking large rural landholdings, peace and quiet, and a genuine bush lifestyle well removed from suburban life.

-Ruffy falls under postcode 3666 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Euroa (Northern Victoria) electorate.
+Ruffy falls under postcode 3666 and is governed by the Strathbogie Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Euroa (Northern Victoria) electorate.

 📍 Location